Last updated on March 13, 2026.

 Required Standardized Tests

-- TOEFL required for applicant for whom English is not their primary language or their undergraduate dental education was conducted in a language other than English.
-ADAT is required for graduates of non-CODA-accredited institutions.
+• TOEFL required for applicants for whom English is not their primary/native language and/or their undergraduate dental education was conducted in a language other than English.
+ADAT is required for graduates of non-CODA-accredited institutions, and is optional for graduates of CODA-accredited institutions.

 Transcript Evaluation and Instructions